arshnoor08/EconomyX/README.md

 # Fiscal Policy Simulator

 The Fiscal Policy Simulator is an interactive Python application developed to simulate the impact of fiscal policy changes on an economy's GDP and price level.
-This project was created using the Tkinter library for creating the graphical user interface (GUI) and the Matplotlib library for data visualization.
+This project was created using the Numpy library and the Matplotlib library for data visualization.

 ## Features